thevishalagarwal/onnxruntime/docs/execution-providers/TensorRTRTX-ExecutionProvider.md

 #### Profile shape options

 * Description: build with explicit dynamic shapes using a profile with the min/max/opt shapes provided.
-  * By default TensorRT RTX engines will support dynamic shapes, for perofmance improvements it is possible to specify one or multiple explicit ranges of shapes.
+  * By default TensorRT RTX engines support dynamic shapes.
+For additional performance improvements, you can specify one or multiple explicit ranges of shapes.
   * The format of the profile shapes is `input_tensor_1:dim_1xdim_2x...,input_tensor_2:dim_3xdim_4x...,...`
-    * These three flags should all be provided in order to enable explicit profile shapes feature.
+    * These three flags  must be provided in order to enable explicit profile shapes.
   * Note that multiple TensorRT RTX profiles can be enabled by passing multiple shapes for the same input tensor.
-  * Check TensorRT doc [optimization profiles](https://docs.nvidia.com/deeplearning/tensorrt-rtx/latest/inference-library/work-with-dynamic-shapes.html) for more details.
+  * Check TensorRT for RTX doc [optimization profiles](https://docs.nvidia.com/deeplearning/tensorrt-rtx/latest/inference-library/work-with-dynamic-shapes.html) for more details.

 ## Performance test

 When using [onnxruntime_perf_test](https://github.com/microsoft/onnxruntime/tree/main/onnxruntime/test/perftest#onnxruntime-performance-test), use the flag `-e nvtensorrttrx`

 ### Plugins Support

-TensorRT RTX doesn't support plugins
+TensorRT RTX doesn’t support plugins